openconfig/gribi/doc/specification.md

         *   Only available in the `RIB_AND_FIB_ACK` acknowledge mode.
         *   Implies that the AFT operation was also successfully programmed into the RIB.
+        *   Returned for unviable but valid next-hops and operations using them.
     *   `FIB_FAILED` - indicates that the AFT operation was meant to be programmed into the FIB but the device failed to do it.
 *   `timestamp` - records the time at which the gRIBI daemon received and